 The above teaching of Cardinal Billot, who is recognized, even by Sedevacantists, as one of the greatest Thomists of the 20th Century, expresses precisely how we use the term in “True or False Pope?”

-In light of what the brilliant Cardinal wrote above, we have the following questions for the Novus Ordo trained priest, Fr.
-Paul Leonard Kramer:
+In light of what the brilliant Cardinal wrote above, we have the following questions for Fr.
+Paul Kramer:

 1) Do you accept the terminology used by Billot, which defines a material heretic, not as a Catholic who professes a material heresy, but someone who has chosen a rule of faith other than the ecclesiastical Magisterium?

 2) And do you agree that a material heretic is not a member of the visible Church, as Cardinal Billot taught?
 If so, why did you say this: “material heretics remain faithful sons of the Church.”
 How would you respond to the Cardinal who accuses you of perverting the legitimate use of the term?

 3) If you disagree with Billot’s terminology, explain where he erred.
 And if you agree with him, please explain where we erred in the book, since we used the expression exactly as the Cardinal explained it above, and even cited him as our authority (see pp. 102-103).